Human trafficking in Switzerland: Prosecution (2008)

-Protection
+Protection (2008)

-The government continued to improve its victim protection efforts during the reporting period.
+The government continued to improve its victim protection efforts during the 2008.
 In January 2008, a new Swiss federal law entered into force, formalizing a 30-day reflection period for victims of trafficking and authorizing the Swiss federal government to assist victims logistically and financially with repatriation to their countries of origin.
 In 2007, cantonal immigration authorities offered 33 trafficking victims 30-day reflection periods, compared to 39 victims in 2006.
 Six victims were offered short-term residency permits to stay in Switzerland for the duration of the legal proceedings against their traffickers, compared to three in 2006.
 Four victims were granted long-term residency permits on the grounds of personal hardship, compared to three in 2006.
 The Swiss government continued funding for NGOs to provide victim assistance services and shelter for victims.
 In 2006, the most recent year for which information was available, 80 victims received government-funded assistance compared to 126 victims reported from the previous year.
 In 2006, at least 65 victims assisted law enforcement by testifying against their traffickers.
 Ten out of 26 cantons have a formal procedure for victim identification and referral.
 Victims were not penalized for unlawful acts committed as a result of their being trafficked.

-Prevention
+Prevention (2008)

 Switzerland continued its prevention efforts in 2007.
 The government again funded NGOs to carry out prevention campaigns in various countries including Cambodia, Mongolia, Burma, Moldova, Russia, and Lebanon.
 The Government of Switzerland provided anti-trafficking training to its troops being deployed abroad as international peacekeepers and maintained its zero-tolerance policy regarding any acts of sexual exploitation committed by these military personnel.
 Although the Swiss Border Guard monitored migration patterns for evidence of trafficking, authorities reported difficulty with identifying potential victims at border check-points.
 The government partially funded an NGO-run public awareness campaign targeting male clients of commercial sex leading up to the European Soccer Cup in Summer 2008.
 During the reporting period, one Swiss national was charged with traveling to Madagascar for the purpose of child sex tourism.
 In another case, Swiss authorities assisted Cambodian officials with the investigation of a Swiss national who was later convicted of child sexual exploitation in Cambodia and sentenced to 11 years' imprisonment.